awsdocs/aws-client-vpn-administrator-guide/doc_source/client-authentication.md

 1. Copy the server certificate and key and the client certificate and key to a custom folder and then navigate into the custom folder\.

-   Before you copy the certificates and keys, create the custom folder by using the `mkdir` command\.
+   Before you copy the certificates and keys, create the custom folder by using the `md` command\.
 The following example creates a custom folder in your C:\\ drive\.

    ```
-   C:\Program Files\OpenVPN\EasyRSA> mkdir C:\custom_folder
+   C:\Program Files\OpenVPN\EasyRSA> md C:\custom_folder
    C:\Program Files\OpenVPN\EasyRSA> copy pki\ca.crt C:\custom_folder
    C:\Program Files\OpenVPN\EasyRSA> copy pki\issued\server.crt C:\custom_folder
    C:\Program Files\OpenVPN\EasyRSA> copy pki\private\server.key C:\custom_folder